Get your 14 day free trial now

 80992 Munich

-The provisions of this privacy policy also apply to mobile access and use of mobile devices.
+The provisions of this privacy policy also apply to mobile access and the use of mobile devices.

-If the data processing described in this Privacy Policy involves the transfer of data to third countries outside the European Union, your data will generally only be transferred if there is a so-called adequacy decision by the European Commission (Article 46 GDPR).
-In this case, the EU Commission confirms that a level of data protection comparable to that of the EU exists in the third country.
-We also make use of so-called standard contractual clauses of the EU Commission and internal data protection agreements to protect your data when it is transferred to third countries.
+If the data processing described in this privacy policy involves the transfer of data to third countries outside the European Union, your data will only be transferred if there is a so-called adequacy decision by the European Commission (Article 46 GDPR).
+In this case, the EU Commission confirms that the level of data protection in the third country is comparable to that in the EU.
+We also use so-called standard contractual clauses of the EU Commission and internal data protection agreements to protect your data when it is transferred to third countries.

-If these options are not sufficient to protect your data when it is transferred to a third country, we will only transfer your data to a third country if you have consented to this in accordance with Article 49 of the GDPR after being informed in advance about the associated risks.
-In the case of data transfers to the USA, we accordingly draw your attention in particular to the existing risk that a level of data protection comparable to that in the EU may be more difficult, in particular because authorities in the USA (above all intelligence services and security authorities) can access your data.
-You may not be able to assert your data protection rights with the same efficiency as within the EU.
+If these options are not sufficient to protect your data when it is transferred to a third country, we will only transfer your data to a third country if you have consented to this in accordance with Article 49 GDPR after being informed of the associated risks.

-Article 49 GDPR also allows data to be transferred to a third country if this transfer is necessary for the performance of the contract.
-Should we resort to a transfer to a third country for this reason, we would like to point out that the risks mentioned above (e.g., in the USA) also exist in this case.
+Article 49 GDPR also allows data to be transferred to a third country if this transfer is necessary for the performance of a contract.
+If we transfer data to a third country for this reason, we would like to point out that the above-mentioned risks also exist in this case.